+'''

-''' (my-module-venv)$ git commit -am "New form, views and templates" (my-module-venv)$ git push --set-upstream origin dev '''
+$ git commit -am "New form, views and templates"

+$ git push --set-upstream origin dev

+'''

-3.5 Continue integration with TravisCI
+2.5 Continue integration with TravisCI

 This section will show you how to enable continue integration using the TravisCI service.
 Note, that you code must have been published on GitHub in order for this to work.